david-musician/SP17_Angularjs/pizzaToppings/readme.md

 4. Minor issues - None

 ### Changelog
-1. Features added
+1. Features added - None
-2. Bugs fixed
+2. Bugs fixed - None

 ### TODO
 1. Create an AngularJS 1 application that lets you take Pizza orders and save an array of these pizza orders in Local Storage.